daanvdh/JavaDataFlow/README.md

 We refer to such a code block as owner.
 Every Node has an owner.
 Every owner can also have an owner, for instance a method is owned by a class.
+To make it possible to only parse a part of an application we model calls to a method and the dataflow inside the method itself separately.
+At any moment the flow through a method can be linked to a call to that method to follow the flow of data though multiple methods or classes.

 ## Example